ALXS-GitHub/Markdown-Themes/README.md

 #### Aesthetic

-You can use the following script to change the main color of the theme:
+You have to use the following script to set the main color of the theme:

 ```html
 <script defer>